Part 2 – Professional Soil Analysis-Acting on Your Test Results

 If you have too much nitrogen (over 40 ppm), plant corn or other heavy feeding crops such as lettuce, tomatoes, squash, cucumbers, or cabbage to help use it up.

 - Whether you need to add nitrogen will depend both on what the analysis is and what you are growing.
 If growing vegetables, you should add nitrogen if it's less than 40 ppm.

-- Use the chart in your booklet to determine the rate for orchards, vineyards and lawns.
+- Determine the rate for orchards, vineyards and lawns.
 They require less nitrogen and don't need any added unless the analysis is less than 25 ppm, but before applying the fertilizer, you'll all so want to look at your levels of organic matter.
 If your levels are very high some of your nitrogen is tied up there.
 You may want to consider adding a slower release nitrogen like feather meal instead of the fish meal which is a quicker release.

 - Also keep in mind that most organic fertilizers contain other nutrients for example, this Bio-Fish is 7 percent nitrogen, 7 percent phosphorus and 2 percent potassium.
 You may want to review your entire soil analysis report before choosing which nitrogen fertilizer to use.

 Phosphorus is important for flowering, fruiting and rooting.
 There are two readings for phosphorus on your soil analysis report.
-Refer to the phosphorus Weak Bray reading to determine your level on the chart in the soil analysis booklet.
 The other phosphorus reading represents your long-term phosphorus reserves and should be monitored over time as you follow up with subsequent tests.

 Sources of Phosphorus

 - Good sources for phosphorus are bone meal and rock phosphate.